Tonga winger Sione Katoa celebrates the opening try against the Kiwis. Photo / Photosport

 They didn’t help themselves with constant errors, dropped balls and missed passes.
 There was also a charge down, a head clash and general chaos.
 The Kiwis were clearly rattled – and it showed – especially with some of the halfhearted defence that was so costly for a couple of Tongan tries.
 But to their credit, the Pacific nation were almost perfect, with unrelenting power and physicality.

-It started early, with centre Matt Timoko throw backwards by Addin Fonua-Blake, and didn’t stop for more than 30 minutes.
-Fonua-Blake was a man inspired and scored a trademark try, from 15 metres out, before Siliva Havili barged over from close range.
-The Kiwis were trying everything to stem the tide but nothing really worked, before livewire replacement Soni Luke caught them napping from a quick tap to extend the lead to 24-0 after 32 minutes.
+It started early, with centre Matt Timoko thrown backwards by Addin Fonua-Blake, and didn’t stop for more than 30 minutes.
+Fonua-Blake was a man inspired and scored a trademark try, from 15m out, before Siliva Havili barged over from close range.

-An Isaiah Papali’i try just before halftime was a relief, as the second rower powered over from dummy half but couldn’t mask the overall impression.
+An Isaiah Papali’i try just before halftime was a relief, as the second rower powered over from dummy half, but couldn’t mask the overall impression.
 The first half statistics were horrific from a New Zealand point of view; 32% possession, 62% completion rate, 21 missed tackles and eight errors.

-They needed a second-half miracle but the portents weren’t good when Marata Niukore knocked off from the kickoff, reflecting the overall malaise.
+They needed a second-half miracle but the portents weren’t good when Marata Niukore knocked on from the kickoff, reflecting the overall malaise.
 But Keano Kini scored a smart try, looping around behind Johnson, to give them a platform, before Phoenix Crossland finished off the move of the match, after Peta Hiku had found open territory.